 There are a number of good plant-based sites out there, but these 15 websites are more dedicated to providing healthy, oil-free, vegan recipes.

 If you haven’t yet seen the film, you should.
 It’s a documentary about the importance of a low-fat, plant-based lifestyle, primarily from a health perspective.
 The website associated with the film features a collection of recipes from a number of different plant-based chefs including Del Sroufe, Darshana Thacker, Chef AJ, Isa Chandra Moskowitz, and Lindsay Nixon (of Happy Herbivore), among others.
+There is also a Forks Over Knives cookbook featuring many of the same recipe creators.

 #2.
 Happy Herbivore